-Either the morning of, or the night before closing, you will do a final walkthrough to visually inspect the condition of the home.
+About 3-5 days before closing we will arrange a final walkthrough to visually inspect the condition of the home.
 This is especially important if you requested repairs after your home inspection.
 This time allows you to check and make sure that the seller has made the repairs you requested and cleared out the property.
 Walk through the home and make sure the seller has not left any belongings.
-Check your repair areas if you requested them and keep an eye out for pests.
+Check your repair areas if you requested them .
 You may also want to double-check your home's systems one final time to make sure everything is in working order.
 If everything looks good, it is time for you to confidently move toward closing.
-Next, you will head to the title company's office to sign your closing paperwork.
+The escrow office will generally be calling you 2 days before closing to set up an appt for you to come in or have a notary come to you to sign the closing docs your lender has prepared.
 Depending on the complexity of the deal, this could take a few hours.

-Closing week
+If you want to read your loan docs in their entirety please let us know so we can let escrow know and they will send them to you in advance of your signing appt.
+Once the transaction has funded and recorded the new deed in the County then it is time to celebrate and we can meet to give you keys.

-- Schedule final walk-through
+Schedule final walk-through

-- Sign paperwork
+Sign paperwork

-- Get your keys!
+Get your keys!